CiscoDevNet/ConfigMyApp/integrations/4-jenkins.md

 You may also use the <a href="https://www.jenkins.io/doc/pipeline/steps/workflow-multibranch" target="_blank"> mulitbranch pipeline plugin </a>.

-### Create Jenkins Job
+## Create Jenkins Job

-## Multibranch pipleline Job
+### Multibranch pipleline Job

-We recommend that you include ConfigMyApp into your existing Jenkis pipeline by adding a new stage.
+We recommend that you include ConfigMyApp into your existing Jenkis pipeline by adding a new stage, usually the last stage before the cleanup task.

 We have created a <a href="https://github.com/Appdynamics/ConfigMyApp/blob/master/integrations/Jenkins/Jenkinsfile" target="_blank"> `Jenkinsfile` </a> that can you easily adapt to suit your multi-stage CI/CD pipelines.
 The commands in the `Jenkinsfile` will automatically download the latest copy of ConfigMyApp from GitHub.